chrisgrieser/nvim-tinygit/README.md

 - The `commit.insertIssuesOnHashSign` feature has been removed.
 Since the commit creation window is now larger, much better issue insertion via plugins like [cmp-git](https://github.com/petertriho/cmp-git) now work there.
+- `smartCommit` was overhauled.
+Among other improvements, it now supports a commit body.

 ## Installation
 **Requirements**